xbbatingkay-hub/camia-BatingkayOlympia/README.md

 tycoon game made in python with tkinter, this is for school project thing

+THIS IS THE TEST VERSION.

+This branch is made to test new features and identify instabilities in between version as soon as possible, and this is NOT the official release.

 Current Features (as of v0.2.1):

 Shop GUI